chrisconlin/Conlin_Latin102/Quiz 3.md

 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

 The Hydra killed passers by with a great blowing of his poisonous breath.
+> a afflato magno
 The Hydra killed passers by with a greater blowing of his poisonous breath.
+>a afflato maior
 The Hydra killed passers by with the greatest blowing of his poisonous breath.
+>a afflato maximus
 The victims died in great torment.
+>in cruciato magno
 The victims died in greater torment.
+>in cruciato maior
 The victims died in the greatest torment.
+>in cruciato maximus
 Hercules cleaned a great part of the stables.
+>partem magnam
 Hercules cleaned a greater part of the stables.
+>partem maior
 Hercules cleaned the greatest part of the stables.
+>partem maximus